Preprint publication out now

 Selecting effective targeted therapy combinations for anti-tumor drug treatment

 Today one of the biggest challenges in oncology drug development is the identification of effective targeted therapy combinations that overcome acquired treatment resistance for monotherapies.
-Therefore a structural process is needed in order to choose optimal drug combination properties that takes as many as possible aspects into account and provides a comprehensive pool of potential options for combination therapies:
+Therefore a structural process is needed in order to choose optimal drug combination properties that takes as many as possible aspects into account and provides a comprehensive pool of potential options for combination therapies.

 A key aspect of this selection process is the sourcing of bioinformatics data from high-throughput approaches on target expression in patient tumor tissue and expression changes by monotherapy Lead Drug treatment.
 Such databases exist as open source repositories such as NCBIs GEO Profiles with very limited datasets.
 In big pharmaceutical companies these databases contain the largest datasets in the world allowing high levels of significance for the identification of over-expressed targets in selected tumor populations, expression changes induced by Lead Drug treatment or e.g. expression changes under hypoxic conditions driving treatment resistance.

-Congress contribution
+Congress

 The molecular rationale for a targeted therapy multi-drug regimen for NSCLC stage IIIB/IV patients was presented at the 31.
 German Cancer Congress in Berlin.